Chiu Yi-ying

 Chiu Yi-ying (邱議瑩 (Qiū Yìyíng); born 1 June 1971) is a Taiwanese politician.
 She has served four terms in the Legislative Yuan, one term in the National Assembly, and, from 2005 to 2008, was the deputy minister of the Hakka Affairs Council.

 Education

-Chiu earned a master's in business administration from the Dominican University of California in the United States.
+Chiu earned a bachelor's degree from Martin College in Australia and earned her Master of Business Administration (M.B.A.) from the Dominican University of California in the United States.

 Political career

 A member of the Democratic Progressive Party, Chiu had been elected to the Central Standing Committee by 2000.
 In 2016, she became chair of the committee.

 Chiu won her first national-level office in 1996, serving on the National Assembly until 2000.
 Upon taking office, Chiu became the youngest assembly member at age 25.
 In 2001, she was elected to the Legislative Yuan as a representative of Pingtung County.
 Chiu was then appointed deputy minister of the Hakka Affairs Council in June 2005.
 Chiu was placed on the Democratic Progressive Party's proportional representation party list for the 2008 legislative elections and won, necessitating her resignation from the Hakka Affairs Council, where she was replaced by Peng Tien-fu.
 In 2012, Chiu defeated Kaohsiung 1 incumbent Chung Shao-ho and won reelection in 2016.